njgeorge000158/Mars-News-and-Weather-Analysis-from-Web-Scraping/resources/README.md

-This folder holds the output files from the IPython Notebooks, MarsNewsPy.ipynb and MarsWeatherPy.ipynb.
+This folder holds the input/output files from the IPython Notebooks, mars_news.ipynb and mars_weather.ipynb.

 ----

 ## Copyright

-N. James George © 2023.
+Nicholas J. George © 2023.
 All Rights Reserved.